Charles Ellis, 6th Baron Howard de Walden: Political and diplomatic career

 Lord Howard de Walden became an Ensign and Lieutenant in the Grenadier Guards on 24 April 1817.
 He served as Joint Under-Secretary of State for Foreign Affairs from 26 May 1824 to 9 June 1828, during which time he acted as Attaché to Lord Stuart de Rothesay on a mission to Rio de Janeiro in Brazil (January 1826).
 This role allowed him to move into international diplomacy, as he served as Envoy Extraordinary and Minister Plenipotentiary to the court of Stockholm, Sweden, from 2 October 1832, to the court of Lisbon, Portugal, from 22 November 1833, and at Brussels, Belgium, from 10 December 1846.
 Lord Howard de Walden was appointed a Knight Grand Cross of the Order of the Bath on 22 July 1838 and a Grand Cross of the Portuguese Order of the Tower and Sword in 1841.
 He succeeded in the barony of Seaford on the death of his father in July 1845.

 Family

 Lord Howard de Walden married Lady Lucy Cavendish-Scott-Bentinck (c.
 1813 – 29 July 1899), daughter of William Cavendish-Scott-Bentinck, 4th Duke of Portland, at All Souls' Church in Marylebone on 8 November 1828.
 She and her elder sister jointly inherited in 1879 the Duke of Portland's London Estate in Marylebone which had become extremely valuable.
 Her sister died childless and so the estate became part of the Howard de Walden inheritance.
-They had seven children:
+They had six sons and seven daughters, including: